bernardodesousa/algae-medium-monitor/README.md

-# AVR Rust Blink - RUST in Morse Code
+# Algae Medium Monitor

-A Rust application for the AVR microcontroller that blinks the word "RUST" in Morse code.
+A Rust application for AVR microcontrollers that monitors pH and temperature of an algae water suspension.

-The program uses the built-in LED on pin 13 (PORTB5) to display the Morse code pattern.
+The program uses sensors to monitor key parameters of algae cultivation and provides data for optimal growth conditions.

 Designed for the ATmega328p on the Arduino Pro Mini and compatible boards.

 [The AVR-Rust Book](https://book.avr-rust.org/)

+## Key Features

+- pH monitoring of algae suspension
+- Temperature monitoring of cultivation medium
+- Data logging capabilities
+- Designed for long-term reliability and accuracy

 ## Prerequisites